zSnout/simple-slideshows/.astro/src/content/decks/1-introduction.md

-# Basics of toki pona
+# Introduction to toki pona

-An introduction to the language.
+An introduction to the world's simplest language.

 ## What is toki pona?